 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Develop Policy Governance Procedures and Training Procedures for training on compliance principles, procedures, and values.
 FY 2018 - 19 LS EO Current Update ensure promeaningfu 2.
 Promoting template a 3.
-Providing of the service of the on across In acr ACERA divitee") is an acexist to review hed standard policies and action of governal guidance and standard and standards isions.
-LACEF dministrative of w new and exit ds.
-The Policy I procedures s committee is n inistrative, and rnmental and authors on LAC e and standar d procedures existing policions e and direction ds RA's Policy and committee created sting policies and committee is resupport the misseresponsible for a divisional policies and Procedures ted by the and esponsible sion and assisting cies to dates into anagement and have a esignating
+Providing of the suring a routine rev 5.
+Providing of the suring a routine rev on across Incy Committee will extrestablish LACERA's the organish: proposed oper translation organization writing organization organiz exist to review hed standards policies and action of gove ating policy a standards onal guidance ona sions.
+LACEF dministrative of v new and exiting and exiting procedures is remarked and standard d procedures existing policions and direction RA's Policy and committee creatisting policies at committee is resupport the mistresponsible for divisional policies and divis Procedures ted by the and esponsible sion and assisting cies to adates into an agement and have a 5.
+Providing of policies, pr organizatio rocedures, onal guidance and standar e and direction ds